m3dwards/longmynd.org/content/index.md

   # Welcome to the Long Mynd Soaring Club (LMSC) – supporting pilots since 1975!

-  The LMSC has 15 soaring sites located in the Shropshire Hills Area of Outstanding Natural Beauty (AONB) and mid-Wales.
-Most are ‘open’ sites except for Clatter and The Wrekin for which we ask non-members to contact a committee member for a day’s temporary pass before going to the site.
+  The LMSC has 15 soaring sites located in the Shropshire Hills Area of Outstanding

+  Natural Beauty (AONB) and mid-Wales.
+7 sites are restricted to LMSC members, but

+  the rest are open to BHPA members.
+Please see our site guide for details.

-  Access for all pilots requires BHPA membership.
+  All pilots must be BHPA members.

-  The Long Mynd site itself has an honesty box and we ask non-members for a day fee of £3 which goes towards the sites upkeep.
+  The Long Mynd site is owned and maintained by the club.
+Non-members are

+  welcome on payment of a day fee of £3 which goes towards the sites upkeep.

+  The day fee can be paid online by clicking the button below, or in cash in the honesty

+  box on site.

   Paypal